-Institute Capabilities Additive Manufacturing Ecosystem America Makes is deeply ingrained in the Youngstown, OH manufacturing ecosystem which is connected to a larger national network to provide members access to AM capabilities and expertise.
+Additive America Makes is deeply ingrained in the Youngstown, OH manufacturing ecosystem which Manufacturing is connected to a larger national network to provide members access to AM capabilities Ecosystem and expertise.
 America Makes expands that network through three Satellite Centers at the University of Texas El Paso, Texas A&M Engineering Experiment Station at Texas A&M University, and the National Institute for Aviation Research at Wichita State University in Kansas.
 Each Satellite Center focuses on mirroring and enhancing the efforts of America Makes to foster a collaborative infrastructure for the open exchange of AM information and research; engages with local companies and educational institutions to supply education and training in AM technologies; and focuses on transitioning AM technology from the research lab to commercialization.
-Roadmapping America Makes has spent considerable effort over the past eight years developing and maturing a technology roadmap development process.
-The roadmapping process is based on America Makes' membership and stakeholder interaction to develop, curate, and decompose technology needs.
-America Makes has developed member-driven roadmaps for technology, EWD, and additive manufacturing standards.
-These roadmaps identify measurable and meaningful challenges that, when met, promote inquiry, knowledge-sharing, and advancements across the industry.
-Standards Development America Makes and the American National Standards Institute launched the Additive Manufacturing Standards Collaborative (AMSC) in 2016 with the support of OSD.
-AMSC coordinates and accelerates the development of industry-wide additive manufacturing standards and specifications.